-TimeLine is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+TimeLine is compatible with Leopard (10.5) and higher.

 TimeLine lets you plan your food preparation and save the information.
 If you find it inconvenient to bring together a large meal because you are unsure when to start each dish, this application may relieve your frustration.
 TimeLine is $10 shareware; you may use the Demo Mode for ten launches before you must register.